Caregiver Background Check: Full Guide (Run One Now In Seconds)

 Enhanced Disclosure and Disbarring Service Checks (DBS)

-Enhanced Disclosure and Disbarring Service Checks (DBS) are background checks used in the United Kingdom to examine and search a person’s criminal history, and are used to screen applicants who work with vulnerable individuals.
+Enhanced Disclosure and Disbarring Service Checks (DBS) are background checks used in the United Kingdom to examine and search a person’s criminal history and are used to screen applicants who work with vulnerable individuals.

 The purpose of a DBS is to run a thorough background check on potential employees to search for any information that would indicate that they are a danger to the vulnerable patients that they are working with.
 There are different guidelines for what determines someone to be a part of a vulnerable group but the two most common are children and the elderly.

 Certain information that is uncovered as part of a DBS check will disqualify individuals from becoming a caregiver, most notably, if the individual shows up on a “barred list.”
 There are two different barred lists, one for children and one for the elderly.
 Whether or not this will disqualify the individual automatically will depend on which list they showed up on, and which group they would be working with.
-If children are receiving care, a child abuse background check is almost always required.
+If children are receiving care, a background for child abuse is almost always required.

-Showing up on a barred list is not the only thing that will disqualify an individual, however other disqualifying offenses will be up to the care facility that is making the hire, and is ultimately up to their discretion in many cases.
+Showing up on a barred list is not the only thing that will disqualify an individual, however, other disqualifying offenses will be up to the care facility that is making the hire, and is ultimately up to their discretion in many cases.

 How Long Does a Caregiver Background Check Take?